Home/Nutritional Comparison

 Red Orach

-Red orach, also known as mountain spinach, is a leafy green vegetable rich in vitamins and minerals, particularly Vitamin A and C. It is known for its vibrant color and unique flavor, making it a nutritious addition to salads and cooked dishes.
+Red orach, also known as mountain spinach, is a leafy green vegetable rich in vitamins and minerals, particularly Vitamin C and A. It is known for its vibrant color and unique flavor, making it a popular choice in salads and cooked dishes.

 Rich in antioxidants, red orach helps combat oxidative stress and may reduce the risk of chronic diseases.